+100 sources that every innovation professional should know

 When meeting an investor or customer, the slides won’t present themselves, so you better learn how to communicate effectively!

 Running innovation projects is hard.
-By definition you’re doing new things so you can’t rely on old habits and routines.
+By definition, you’re doing new things so you can’t rely on old habits and routines.
 If you and your innovation team don’t feel uncomfortable, you’re simply not innovating.
 That doesn’t mean you’ll need to fly blind.
-At every moment in your innovation process you can use toinnools, references, checklists and other innovation methods.
+At every moment in your innovation process, you can use tools, references, checklists and other innovation methods.
 We do the same in our innovation projects.
-Let me give you some insights in our innovation toolkit.
+Let me give you some insights into our innovation toolkit.
 Let me present my weapons of choice at every stage within an innovation process!

 Our favorite websites to steal ideas:

 Where do you find new business ideas?
 How to keep track of emerging trends?
 The following sites have an excellent RSS-feed to connect to your own news reader.